TMG-NUDT/TMG-NUDT.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 The TMG research group is a vibrant and innovative team dedicated to advancing the frontiers of artificial intelligence, next-generation operating systems, and intelligent system software.
-Founded by Professor Jie Yu, director of the Domestic Basic Software Engineering Research Center at the College of Computer Science and Technology, National University of Defense Technology (NUDT), TMG brings together passionate researchers, industry experts, and talented students to drive groundbreaking discoveries and real-world applications in emerging technologies.
+Founded by Professor **Jie Yu**, director of the Domestic Basic Software Engineering Research Center at College of Computer Science and Technology, National University of Defense Technology (NUDT), TMG brings together passionate researchers, industry experts, and talented students to drive groundbreaking discoveries and real-world applications in emerging technologies.

 # 🔬 Research Areas